Region - USA

 Framing your image in a way that is easy on the viewer's eye can critically impact how much attention your video gets.

-The guide below is extremely beneficial in explaining how to apply 'The Rule of Thirds' to best frame your video.
+The guide below explains how to apply 'The Rule of Thirds' to frame your video best.

 Testing and checking is the key way to mitigate against all of the issues listed above.